mist64/cbmbus_doc/7 JiffyDOS.md

 So by the time seven of the eight bits are transmitted, the specified device effectively already knows that it is being addressed, and that it's a TALK or LISTEN command.

-Now if the controller supports JiffyDOS, the delay with CLK=1 between the 6th and the 7th (the last) bit will instead be 400 µs[^1].
+Now if the controller supports JiffyDOS, the delay with CLK=1 between the 6th and the 7th (the last) bit will be 400 µs[^1] instead of 60 µs.
 If the device detects this delay, it will pull the DATA line, hold this state for 100 µs, and release the DATA line again.

-Both devices now know that the other supports JiffyDOS, and the transmission of the TALK or LISTEN command will resume with the last bit.
+Both participants now know that the other supports JiffyDOS, and the transmission of the TALK or LISTEN command will resume with the last bit.

-Commands are always received by all devices on the bus, which will just ignore the extra communication: JiffyDOS-aware devices know they are not being addressed, so they don't pull the DATA line.
-For non-JiffyDOS devices, the extra delay by the controller will be ignored – the controller can be as slow as it wants – and so will be the DATA line pulled by the device, since it is only considered valid while CLK is released.
+Commands are always received by all devices on the bus, which will just ignore the extra communication: JiffyDOS-aware devices know they are not being addressed, and they don't pull the DATA line.
+For non-JiffyDOS devices, the extra delay by the controller will be ignored – the protocol only specifies a minimum delay of 60 µs, but no maximum – and so will be the DATA line pulled by the device, since it is only considered valid while CLK is released.

 Note that this sidechannel communication will be repeated with every TALK and LISTEN command, and the result is only valid for the subsequent TALK/LISTEN session.
 This is necessary, because a device could be replaced with a different one between sessions, or the JiffyDOS ROM of either the computer or the drive could be switched on or off.